AdobeDocs/campaign-standard.en/help/automating/using/calling-a-workflow-with-external-parameters.md

 The process to call a workflow with parameters is the following:

 1. Declare the parameters in the **[!UICONTROL External signal]** activity.
 See [Declaring the parameters in the External signal activity](../../automating/using/declaring-parameters-external-signal.md).
 1. Configure the **[!UICONTROL End]** activity or the API call to define the parameters and trigger the workflow **[!UICONTROL External signal]** activity.
+See [](../../automating/using/defining-parameters-calling-workflow.md)

-Once the workflow has been triggered, the parameters are ingested into the workflow's events variables and can be used within the workflow.
+1. Once the workflow has been triggered, the parameters are ingested into the workflow's events variables and can be used within the workflow.
 See [](../../automating/using/customizing-workflow-external-parameters.md).

 ![](assets/extsignal_process.png)